Do you have a toothache that just won’t go away? Do you have tooth pain when brushing or eating?

 Schedule Your Family’s Routine Visit

-Dr. Chibb is a family dentist providing comprehensive and personalized dental care for patients in all stages of oral health.
+Our team of family dentists provide comprehensive and personalized dental care for patients in all stages of oral health.
 We offer tailored treatment options for the needs of children and teen patients.
 Our family dentist office offers the convenience of being able to bring your whole family to one dentist office for quality, modern dental care.

 Contact Owings Mills Dental Care at 410-314-9546 or request an appointment online today.
 Our dental care team provides compassionate, modern, preventative dentistry in a welcoming environment.
 We welcome new patients from Owings Mills, Pikesville, Reisterstown, Randallstown, Windsor Mill, Woodlawn, and surrounding Northern Baltimore communities.

 What happens if I don’t get a cavity treated?